Map-A-Droid/MAD-docs/device_setup/android_dev.rst

 .. code-block:: bash

-  adb shell
-  cmd appops set com.nianticlabs.pokemongo VIBRATE ignore exit
+  adb shell "cmd appops set com.nianticlabs.pokemongo VIBRATE ignore"

 #.
 Before we finish, go inside of Magisk and run the Safetynet Check one last time.
 You need to see all green before proceeding